Etcetera-Agency/n8n-discord-bot/README.md

 For handling surveys, we recommend the following workflow structure:

 ```
-Webhook → IF (command=survey) → IF (has final result) → Process Final Result → Respond to Webhook
+Webhook → IF (command=survey) → IF (status=end) → Process Final Result → Respond to Webhook
                               │                  │
                               │                  └→ Process Survey Step → Respond to Webhook
                               │
                               └→ Default Response → Respond to Webhook
 ```